sc-eQTLgen-consortium/WG1-pipeline-QC/docs/source/Demultiplexing/Demultiplexing_Required_Software.rst

 .. _Singularity: https://singularity.lbl.gov/archive/docs/v2-2/index.html
 .. _Snakemake: https://snakemake.readthedocs.io/en/stable/getting_started/installation.html

+This section will provide instructions for installing the required software to run the demultiplexing and doublet detecting pipeline.

 Here is a table listing all the required software to run this pipeline:

 +--------------------+-----------------------------------+